 For detailed coverage of protest zones, safe routes, legal risks, and what NGO teams need to know, read our full briefing: Tbilisi Protests 2026: Safety Guide for NGOs & Expats.

-3. New Insurance Requirements for Foreign Visitors
+3. What Are the New Insurance Requirements for Foreign Visitors?

 Effective January 1, 2026, Georgia requires all foreign nationals to carry health and accident insurance with minimum coverage of 30,000 GEL (approximately $11,000 USD).
 This is not optional, you can be fined 300 GEL (~$110 USD) at entry, and in some cases denied entry entirely.